Measuring Geopolitical Alignment and Economic Growth: Introduction

 Our main empirical analysis employs local projection methods with country fixed effects to trace the dynamic effects of geopolitical alignment on economic growth.
-We find that the dynamic growth effects build gradually and persist for decades, with even transitory diplomatic improvements generating lasting economic benefits.
-A one-standard-deviation permanent improvement in geopolitical relations increases GDP per capita by approximately 9.6 log points over 25 years.
-To illustrate the economic magnitude: moving from hostile relations to strong cooperation, comparable to South Africa's post-apartheid transformation, raises long-run GDP by 75 log points.
-These effects operate through multiple reinforcing channels, including immediate improvements in domestic stability and investment, followed by gradual expansions in trade openness, productivity growth, and human capital accumulation.
+Growth effects build gradually and persist for decades, with even transitory improvements generating lasting benefits.
+A one-standard-deviation permanent improvement in the geopolitical alignment index increases GDP per capita by approximately 10 log points (about 10 percent) over 25 years.

-We establish the causal interpretation of these results through multiple complementary approaches.
-First, our baseline estimates prove remarkably robust across diverse sources of variation: countries experience virtually identical growth benefits whether improving relations with the United States, Russia (Soviet Union), China, Western democracies, or non-Western powers.
-This symmetry across ideologically different partners suggests our estimates reflect the fundamental economic value of international cooperation rather than country-specific confounds.
-Second, extensive robustness tests controlling for alternative fixed effects specifications, time-varying covariates including trade openness and domestic unrest, and different lag structures yield consistent results.
-Third, we implement an instrumental variables strategy exploiting variation from non-economic mild conflicts---diplomatic disputes, border tensions, and cultural disagreements that affect bilateral relations without directly impacting economic activity.
-The convergence of IV and OLS estimates provides compelling evidence that geopolitical alignment causally drives growth rather than merely correlating with it.